 Our bodies are designed to respond to fear by fighting or fleeing, but when you can neither escape nor control a situation, anxiety results.
 Interspersed with imaginings about how we’d like things to be, we project our hopes and fears into the future — even when there’s no evidence that they will occur.

 Anxiety disorders affect nearly one in five adults in the United States.
 Women tend to ruminate more than men and are more than twice as likely as men to get an anxiety disorder.
 Anxiety disorders include generalized anxiety disorder, panic attacks, and social anxiety.
 They don’t go away and can get worse over time.
-The anxiety can interfere with daily activities.
+Anxiety can interfere with daily activities.
 Other illnesses, such as post-traumatic stress disorder and obsessive-compulsive disorder also have symptoms of agitation, hypervigilance, and anxiety.

 Anxiety can cause an inability to concentrate and may affect restful sleep.
 Physical symptoms can include any increased heart rate, shortness of breath, dry mouth restlessness, muscle tension, numbness or tingling in hands or feet, perspiration, nausea or diarrhea, and dizziness.
 Some people who are chronically anxious develop TMJ, teeth clenching, rashes, digestive disorders, and other health problems.